 |A variety of force-sensing resistors (FSRs).|

 Interlink refers to this product as part number FSR 400 in their FSR 400 series.
-We have eight versions of force-sensing resistors available, which lets you choose the one with the dimensions that best suit your application:
+We have seven versions of force-sensing resistors available, which lets you choose the one with the dimensions that best suit your application:

 Note that the last two sensors in this list are FSLPs (force-sensing linear potentiometers) that let you detect both the amount of applied force and where on the strip the force was applied.